davidmoten/rtree/README.md

 ###What do I do with the Observable thing?
 Very useful, see [RxJava](http://github.com/ReactiveX/RxJava).

-As an example, suppose you want filter the search results then apply a function on each in parallel and reduce to some best answer:
+As an example, suppose you want to filter the search results then apply a function on each in parallel and reduce to some best answer:

 ```java
 import rx.Observable;